bernhardAxonIvy/doc/source/engine-guide/reference/control-center.rst

 tool) in the :guilabel:`Engine start executable`.

-If you select the console based binaries (the ones with *C* at the end of the file name, e.g. :file:`AxonIvyEngineC.exe`) you may tick the check box :guilabel:`Show console`.
+If you select the console based binaries (the ones with *C* at the end of the file name, e.g., :file:`AxonIvyEngineC.exe`) you may tick the check box :guilabel:`Show console`.
 It has no effect for all other binaries.

 .. figure:: /_images/control-center/control-center-create-new-service.png